AdityaKD88/AdityaKD88/README.md

 # 💫About Me :
 🔭  Exploring new technologies

-🌱  Studying  Bachelors of Technology (Computer Science and Engineering) at DSMNRU
+🌱  Completed  Bachelors of Technology (Computer Science and Engineering) at DSMNRU

-🌱  Intern at Digipodium

 ⚡   I am IBM certified for Data Science & Machine Learning with Python